Ronmi/mailserver-in-container/INSTALL_SCRIPT.md

 $ openssl dhparam -out /etc/nginx/dhparams.pem 2048
 ```

-I'd like to limit access to admin panels frm only trusted ips.
+I'd like to limit access to admin panels from only trusted IP.
 Here's the configuration:

 ```nginx
 server {